Nutrient Reduction Scheme

 The Scheme has been introduced and agreed first in 2007, in the HELCOM Baltic Sea Action Plan.
 At that time, the countries agreed on provisional nutrient reduction targets and decided that the figures will be revised using a harmonised approach and most updated data as well enhanced modelling.
 The revision process started in 2008 and was completed in 2013.

-There are two main components of the nutrient reduction scheme:
+There are three main components of the nutrient reduction scheme:

 - Maximum Allowable Inputs (MAI) of nutrients, indicating the maximal level of inputs of water- and airborne nitrogen and phosphorus to Baltic Sea sub-basins that can be allowed to fulfill the targets for non-eutrophied sea;